danirus/django-comments-xtd/docs/webapi.rst

                                       namespace='rest_framework')),
    ]

-Next we will create the module ``simple/apiauth.py``.

 Create a new authentication class
 *********************************

+In this step we create a class to validate that the request has a valid Authorization header.
+We follow the instructions about how to create a `Custom authentication <https://www.django-rest-framework.org/api-guide/authentication/#custom-authentication>`_ scheme in the Django REST Framework documentation.

+In the particular case of this class we don't want to authenticate the user but merely the request.
+To authenticate the user we added the class ``rest_framework.authentication.SessionAuthentication`` to the **DEFAULT_AUTHENTICATION_CLASSES** of the **REST_FRAMEWORK** setting.
+So once we read the auth token we will return a tuple with an **AnonymousUser** instance and the content of the token read.

-Create the module ``simple/apiauth.py`` with the following content.
-It is a custom authentication class based on the authentication classes provided by Django REST Framework:
+Create the module ``simple/apiauth.py`` with the following content:

    .. code-block:: python